pymeasure/leco-protocol/control_protocol.md

 ##### Coordinator updates

-Whenever a Component signs in to or out of its Coordinator, the Coordinator shall send a CO_UPDATE message regarding this event to all the other Coordinators.
+Whenever a Component signs in to or out from its Coordinator, the Coordinator shall send a CO_UPDATE message regarding this event to all the other Coordinators.
-The message shall contain the Full name of the Component and the event type (sign in or out) The other Coordinators shall update their Glossary according to this message (add or remove an entry).
+The message shall contain the Full name of the Component and the event type (sign in or out) The other Coordinators shall update their global Directory according to this message (add or remove an entry).

 (message-layer)=